Registrations

 ✓ Once you have them you enjoy wide monopoly rights

-✓ You registration certificate creates powerful evidence that the rights are valid and you own them
+✓ Your registration certificate creates powerful evidence that the rights are valid and you own them

 Disadvantages